stefan2200/TWB/readme/configs.md

 **Active Delay, Inactive Delay and Inactive Still Active** Active delay configures the minimal time the bot will wait until next run during active hours.
 Inactive delay will configure the same for inactive hours.
 If inactive_still_active is disabled the bot will completely shut down during inactive hours and will probably time-out your session so you have to manually restart the bot in the morning.

+## Notifications
+Notifications when enabled will send messages to a telegram channel.

+### Setup
+To be able to send messages to a telegram channel you will need to create a bot first.
+To do this you can start a conversation with the [BotFather](https://t.me/botfather) and create a new bot(`/newbot`).
+After creating the bot you will receive a token, this token should be added to the "notifications.token" parameter in the config file.

+After creating the bot you will need to create a channel and add the bot as an administrator.
+After this you can get the channel ID by sending a message to the channel and forwarding it to the [JsonDumpBot](https://t.me/JsonDumpBot).
+The `forward_origin.chat.id` should be added to the "notifications.channel_id" parameter in the config file.

+Don't forget to enable the "notifications.enabled" parameter in the config file.

 ## Building
 The manage_building boolean can disable building globally so you wont have to re-configure all your villages manually.
 **Default**